 The Everyday Guide to Wine

 Overall, The Everyday Guide to Wine is an exceptional resource for anyone looking to deepen their understanding of wine.
 Simonetti-Bryan is an expert guide who is able to demystify the world of wine and make it accessible to anyone.
 Whether you're a casual wine drinker or a seasoned oenophile, this series is sure to expand your knowledge and appreciation of this fascinating beverage.

-The Everyday Guide to Wine is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on May 7, 2010.
+The Everyday Guide to Wine is a series that ran for 1 seasons (24 episodes) between May 7, 2010 and on The Great Courses

+The Everyday Guide to Wine